Chocolate Chip Cookie Bars

 - Cool completely before cutting.
 I know, I know, it’s hard to wait.
 But letting them cool means clean slices and no falling-apart mess.

 - Switch up the mix-ins.
 Not into walnuts?
-Use pecans, chopped pretzels, or skip the nuts and add more chocolate chips… or white chocolate… or butterscotch.
-You do you.
+Use pecans, chopped pretzels, or skip the nuts and add more chocolate chips, white chocolate, or butterscotch.

-- Freeze the extras (if there are any).
-Wrap individually and freeze for up to 2 months.
-Pop one in the microwave for a warm, chewy treat anytime.
+Yes!
+You can freeze the extras (if there are any).
+Wrap the bars individually or together, and freeze for up to 2 months.
+Pop a chocolate chip cookie bar in the microwave for a warm, chewy treat anytime.

 Proper Storage

-- To Store: Keep the bars in an airtight container at room temperature for up to 4 days.
+- On the counter: Keep the chocolate chip cookie bars in an airtight container at room temperature for up to 4 days.
 If your kitchen runs warm, you can store them in the fridge to keep them extra fresh, but let them come to room temperature before serving.

 More Dessert Bars Recipes